 - Not allowing a rest after matches.

 The heavier the team training overall workload is the more effective general training will be and so the more easily you will be able to improve your players.

 However, you may want to tailor the development of your players individually using individual training.
 The team training overall workload and any individual training given to a player are combined to determine his individual workload.
 Therefore, you may need to restrict the team training overall workload in order to keep individual workloads at a reasonable level, especially if any individual training is given.
 Individual workloads that are too heavy can cause issues with training happiness and fitness.

 The management of individual workloads is discussed further in the Training Reports guide.

 - The quality of your club’s training facilities.

 - The quality of your coaches – this is determined by lead coach star ratings, coaches’ workloads and the background coaching attributes Man Management and Working With Youngsters.

 The better the quality of training is, the more likely your players are to perform well in training and the less likely they are to become unhappy with training.
 Better training performance will speed up the improvement of young, developing players and slow down the decline of older players.
 The quality of your coaches will affect training performance in the specific training categories that they are assigned.

-Club facilities and the effects of the quality of training on player development are discussed in more detail in the Player Development guide.
+Club facilities and the effects of the quality of training on the dynamics of player ability are discussed in more detail in the Player Ability guide.